Frequently Asked Questions about Credit Equivalency

 Can I receive credit for curriculum development of a course I teach at Clark?

 Credit is not granted for development of a course a faculty member teaches at Clark College.
+That is considered part of the regular workload.

 How many credits of work experience can I earn per year?
 What are some examples of work experience?